 Refer to IRS Publication 503 for a full list of requirements for categorization as a qualified dependent.

 DCFSAs are also funded by pre-tax funds, which reduces taxable income.
-The annual limits for tax-free DCFSA contributions as of 2021 are:
+The annual contribution limits for tax-free DCFSA as of 2023 are:

 - $5,000 per year for single tax filers or married couples filing jointly and